 A look ahead at what we will be reviewing

-If you go for an open heel fin you’ll come across a variety of fin strap types ranging from a basic adjustable rubber strap to stretchy spring or bungee straps.
+If you go for an open heel fin you’ll come across a variety of fin strap types ranging from a basic adjustable rubber strap to stretchy spring or bungee strap, bungee heel strap or heel strap.
 The basic strap is simply loosened to allow it to fit over the heel and then pulled tight to secure the foot in the pocket.

 There are variants including expanding buckles that all the strap tightness to be set and then expanding sections released for donning and doffing before securing back in place to tighten.